 I'd like to review the <MEASCAT1,MEASCAT2> equipment you installed through the <PROGRAM>.
-The <PROGRAM> is sponsored by United Illuminating and provides financial and technical assistance for the installation of energy efficient equipment.
+The <PROGRAM> is funded by the Connecticut Energy Efficiency Fund and administered by Connecticut Light & Power to provides financial and technical assistance to encourage the installation of energy efficient equipment.